MAY 19th, 2022

 • Executive Summary: Within 2.5 pages, the company, its financials, its strengths, and its prospects are outlined in a clear and concise fashion.
 The idea is that, if an investor has no time to read the document, the executive summary should summarize it well.

 • Industry Analysis and Market Overview: Those without experience in this area usually fail to understand the difference between an industry and a market - an important distinction.
 This section usually includes a market sizing of some form.
+With the industry analysis, investors can better appreciate the market opportunity that the company aims to capture.

 • Financial Results and Projections: This section includes (preferably audited) financial statements and financial projections.
 Investors expect some optimism of financial projections, and account for it.
 Too much optimism lacks credibility, however.